 Chondroitin sulfate has been studied for the treatment of arthritis; however, information on its effectiveness is conflicting.
 It is commonly given in combination with other agents, such as glucosamine sulfate or glucosamine hydrochloride.
-It has also been studied for use in drug delivery, antithrombotic and extravasation therapy, and treatment of dry eyes and interstitial cystitis.
+It has also been studied for use in drug delivery, antithrombotic and extravasation therapy, treatment of dry eyes, and cystitis.

 Contraindications have not been identified.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

 Potential adverse reactions associated with chondroitin sulfate include alopecia, constipation, diarrhea, epigastralgia, extrasystoles, eyelid edema, lower limb edema, and skin symptoms.12 Chondroitin sulfate may also exacerbate asthma.13, 14